imensah/WAVDeSc/README.md

 <p align="center">
-<strong><span style="font-size: 500px;">WAVDeSc: Wavelet Denoising for single-cell RNA-seq Data</span></strong>
+  <strong><h1>WAVDeSc: Wavelet Denoising for single-cell RNA-seq Data</h1></strong>
 </p>

 This repository contains a tool for denoising single-cell RNA-seq (scRNA-seq) data.
-WAVDesC leverages biorthogonal wavelet transforms to decompose scRNA-seq data into different frequency components and applies Bayesian thresholding to remove noise.
-The pipeline comprises three main phases: Signal Decomposition, Thresholding, and Signal Reconstruction aimed at prducing a denoised output.
-The approach enables the recovery of technical zeros and enhance quality while preserving important biological signals and improving downstream analyses.
+WAVDeSc leverages biorthogonal wavelet transforms to decompose scRNA-seq data into different frequency components and applies Bayesian thresholding to remove noise.
+The pipeline comprises three main phases: Signal Decomposition, Thresholding, and Signal Reconstruction aimed at producing a denoised output.
+The approach enables the recovery of technical zeros and enhances quality while preserving important biological signals and improving downstream analyses.

 ## Features

 - Reads scRNA-seq data
 - Uses wavelet transform for noise reduction

 ## Dependencies

 Ensure that you have MATLAB installed with:
   - Wavelet Toolbox:</br>
   `licence('test', 'Wavelet_Toolbox')`

 ## License

 This project is open-source.